alexhua/DownloadIndicator/README.md

 # Elegant Download Indicator

-This is a Chrome extension demo which could render animations at extension icon dynamically.
+This is a Chrome extension demo that dynamically renders animations on the extension icon.

 ## Features

-- Indicate downloading status via icon animation
+- Indicate download status with icon animations
-- Extension Icon transition animation
+- Smooth transition animations
-- Animation fade out effect
+- Fade-out effect for animations
-- Extension icon management
+- Dynamic management of the extension icon

 ## Development

-The animation is implemented by javascript canvas 2d API.
+The animation is implemented using the JavaScript Canvas 2D API.

-You could write your own icon animation by extending **BaseAnimation** and implement the **render** function at `Animation.js`.
+You could create custom icon animations by extending **BaseAnimation** and implement the **render** function in `Animation.js`.

-Tune the constants at `Constants.js`.
+Adjust constants in `Constants.js` to fine-tune the animations.

 ## Todo

-- Support rendering image resource to canvas
+- Add support for rendering image resources to the canvas

 ## Test

-Download and save a file from web
+Download and save a file from the web to see the animation in action.

 ## Screenshot